huzaifazahid888/stm32-usb-bootloader/README.md

 Contains the main bootloader configuration such as Flash addresses, Flash sizes, application start address, reserved memory, header length, and other bootloader settings.

-The memory layout can be changed from the configuration file without changing the main bootloader logic.
+The memory layout and optional header support can be changed from the configuration file without changing the main bootloader logic.

 ## Updating Firmware

 1. Build the application firmware.
-2. Generate the firmware file with the application header and CRC.
+2. Generate the firmware file according to the selected bootloader configuration.
-3. Copy the generated `.bin` file to a FAT-formatted USB flash drive.
+3. Copy the firmware file to a FAT-formatted USB flash drive.
 4. Rename the firmware file to:

 ```text